 Q.1.
 The first question you should ask yourself is whether you have a quantitive or mathematical aptitude?

 If you love to work with numbers or are great with calculation and probabilities, and that is why you and your family think you should be an Engineer, then it is plain absurd.
 Choosing a career needs a deeper analysis than just probability and statistics.

 There are many fields and jobs where you can use your expertise in maths like Big Data Analytics, Actuarial Science, Mathematical Research, Operations Research Analyst, Biostatistics, and many more.
-Departments like Defense, Public and Aeronautical sectors also provide jobs for math enthusiastic students.
+Departments like the Defense, Public and Aeronautical sectors also provide jobs for enthusiastic math students.